upei-aqua/DTU-DADS-Aqua/README.md

 ---
 title: "The DTU-DADS-Aqua: Introduction to the framework and parameters"
-author: "Romero, J. and Price, D."
+author: "João F. Romero, Derek Price"
 output: pdf_document
 ---
 # DTU-DADS-Aqua